Who is eligible

 - January 15, 2017

-Missouri has not expanded Medicaid (MO HealthNet) under the ACA.
+Missouri has not expanded Medicaid (MO HealthNet) under the Affordable Care Act (ACA).
 Non-disabled adults without children are not eligible for Medicaid regardless of how low their income is, and parents with dependent children are only eligible with incomes that don’t exceed 18 percent of the poverty level.
 Only Texas has a lower Medicaid eligibility cap, at 15 percent.

 96,000 in coverage gap